PHPFusion/PHPFusion/api/README.md

 Both URL forms resolve through `ApiRegistry` and execute through `ApiKernel`.

+## AJAX POST token renewal

+Every AJAX POST rendered with `openform()` must send its current hidden `fusion_token` and `form_id`.
+Every JSON response, including an error response, must return a replacement token generated with that same form ID.
+The client must update both hidden fields before it handles success or failure so the next POST does not reuse the consumed token.
+See `documentation/phpfusion/api.md` for the implementation contract and example.

 ## Direct website access

 Server-side PHP can avoid an HTTP round trip: